Yeamin-Talukder/-Customer-Management-System-CMS-/README.md

 We can search for customers using their details in branch mode.

+# Files Details
+ -  main.c           -> This is the main file that run to start the program.
+ -  admin funtion.h  -> This header file have all the admin oparetion  functions and main page working funtions.
+ -  branch funtion.h -> This header file have all the branch oparetions functoins .
+ -  branch.txt       -> This txt file use as a database for saveing branch and admin details.
+ -  customer.txt     -> This txt file use as a database for saveing all customer data.

  # ROADMAP OF PROGRAM :
    ## Admin Login :-